Message from the Graduate Coordinator

 C) One writing sample (a critical or scholarly essay of 5-10 pages, preferably one written as part of a literature course).

-3. Request official transcripts from all colleges/universities you have attended, including all community/junior colleges.
+3. If selected for admission, you will be required to submit official transcripts to the Division of Graduate Studies in order to secure your offer of admission.
 Please note: if you previously attended SF State, you do not need to submit a SFSU transcript.

 Graduate Admissions Office, ADM 250